Spiders Really Need Good PR, But Are They Really Harmless?

 Are you frightened by spiders?
-Perhaps due to its physical looks, spiders have always had a bad reputation, one that is fearsome and dangerous.
+Perhaps due to their physical looks, spiders have always had a bad reputation, one that is fearsome and dangerous.
 People are so afraid of them, myself included.
 Books, movies, and t.v. shows always put spiders in a bad light; can you recall a movie wherein spiders were the good guys?

 Take for instance my favorite movie, The Lord of The Signs: Return of The King.
 We have there Shelob, the giant spider who is a flesh-eating spider, waiting for whatever prey is available: elves, dwarves, orcs, hobbits, and humans.
 The giant spider really looked terrifying, since the author of the book, the great J.R.R.
-Tolkien, intended her to be that way – monstrous.
-And who can forget “ Arachnophobia’?
-That movie produced a lot of nightmares for those who watched it, I am sure.
+Tolkien, intended her to be that way - monstrous.
+And who can forget “ Arachnophobia’ That movie produced a lot of nightmares for those who watched it, I am sure.

 In spite of their appearance, spiders can be considered the good guys.
 In fact, they are very shy and avoid humans.
 You probably do not know this, but you are probably sitting right in your home with a spider just 3 feet away from you.
 It has been said that we are all within 3 feet of a spider at home, yet you do not feel their presence at all.
-What they do is they eat those pesky flies and bugs and even cockroaches.
+What they do is eat those pesky flies and bugs and even cockroaches.
 Spiders are natural predators of many other household pests like moths, gnats, and mosquitoes.

 Moths have two types, and each type does its own thing in creating damage inside your home.
 One is the clothes moths, and the other is the pantry moths.
 Clothes moths, as their name suggests, eat your clothes.
 Pantry moths attack your pantry to get some dry food, like flour, pasta, sugar, rice, cereals, and powdered milk.
 These two types of moths are nuisance pests that do a lot of economic damage.